santanupattanayak/santanupattanayak.github.io/_posts/2025-12-09-Quantum-Computing-and-Quantum-Machine-Learning.md

 The Hadamard gate is crucial for quantum parallelism, creating states that encode multiple possibilities simultaneously.

----

-## 3. Rotation Gates
+### 3. Rotation Gates

-Rotation gates rotate the state of a qubit on the Bloch sphere.
-They allow fine-grained, continuous transformations.
+Rotation gates rotate the state of a qubit and allow for fine-grained, continuous transformations.

 ### Rotation Around X-axis
 $$